 Who we serve

 We serve homeless, low-income women, 18 years of age or older, with unplanned pregnancies.
 These women are some of the most vulnerable members of the community.

 We also provide support to former residents.

-We are in our 13th year of operation and, since opening, we have assisted over 300 women and children.
+We are in our 14th year of operation and, since opening, we have assisted over 300 families.
 We are able to accommodate 12 women at any given time.
 Our goal is to provide practical educational opportunities to our residents to help them become competent and caring mothers and to continue offerings to residents who may still need supportive programming upon leaving Visitation House.

 Our objective, in addition to providing basic needs (i.e. food, clothing, and housing), is to create a comprehensive Life Skills program with sessions that enhance the physical, emotional, and psychological well-being of our residents, assisting them in their self-care and increasing the personal skills they need to provide better care to their infants.